Current members of the Ehrt and Schnappinger labs

 Arka Banerjee

 Arka is originally from Kolkata, India.
-After completing his MSc from the Department of Biotechnology, University of Calcutta, Kolkata, Arka obtained his PhD from the Indian Institute of Science (IISc), Bangalore, under the guidance of Prof Sandhya S. Visweswariah.
-He joined the laboratory of Prof Dirk Schnappinger as a Postdoctoral Associate in 2018.
+After completing his MSc from the Department of Biotechnology, University of Calcutta, Kolkata, Arka obtained his Ph.D from the Indian Institute of Science (IISc), Bangalore, under the guidance of Professor Sandhya S. Visweswariah.
+He joined the Schnappinger laboratory as a Postdoctoral Associate in 2018.
 His current research interests focus on developing directed regulatory switches in mycobacteria and use them to better understand their cellular physiology.
 In his free time, Arka enjoys cooking and reading about popular science and current affairs.

 Anthony Castro